 The Board of Directors assigns certain responsibilities to its Board committees (Audit Committee, Compensation Committee and Nomination Committee) that report regularly to the board on matters they have examined to allow for effective functioning of the Board.
 Each such Committee consists of at least three directors and all members of the Committees are Non-Executive Directors.

-The Audit Committee’s responsibilities include: appointing the Company’s independent auditor, setting the independent auditor’s compensation, conducting meetings with CEO and CFO, the independent auditor, and any other committee of the board as appropriate, prior to the filing of the annual and quarterly reports including the audited financial statements and other financial information, reviewing and advising on the selection and removal of the internal auditor and overseeing the performance of the Company’s internal audit plan, including risk of fraud, and discussing the steps management has taken to monitor and control risks and exposures.
+The Audit Committee’s responsibilities include: appointing the Company’s independent auditor, setting the independent auditor’s compensation, conducting meetings with CEO and CFO, the independent auditor, and any other committee of the board as appropriate, prior to the filing of the annual and quarterly reports including the audited financial statements and other financial information, reviewing and advising on the selection and removal of the internal auditor and overseeing the performance of the Company’s internal audit plan, including risk of fraud, and discussing the steps management has taken to monitor and control risks and exposures, including through cybersecurity, information security and privacy programs.

 The Compensation Committee’s responsibilities include recommending to the Board the corporate compensation policy for directors and officers, in accordance with the requirements of the Companies Law; and recommending to the Board an update of the compensation policy from time to time and examining its implementation.